gcapes/git-course/02-local.md

 ~~~

 All files that are in *common* are now tracked.
 We would also have to add
 journal.txt to the staging area.
 But there is a shortcut.
-We can use option
+We can use
-"-a" for `commit`.
+`commit -a`.
 This option means "commit all files that are tracked and
 that have been modified".

 ~~~{.bash}